zhdavidlu/cssi/index.md

 ## About

-We are a student-run non-profit organization promoting students across Canada to participate in aerospace exploration.
+We are a student-run non-profit organization promoting students across Canada to engage in aerospace exploration.

 ---